 Get a Prescribed Lactobacillus Suppository

 Probiotics don't only come in ingestible forms; they're available as suppositories as well.
-If you're experiencing recurrent vaginal infections, consider asking your physician to prescribe a lactobacillus suppository to normalize the vaginal flora.
-This is a great preventative measure to BV that allows the body to jumpstart its defense mechanisms.
+If you're experiencing recurrent vaginal infections, consider asking your physician to prescribe a lactobacillus suppository to meant to normalize the vaginal flora.

 Consult an Expert to Balance Hormones